Biodiesel production: Reactions

-Triglycerides (1) are reacted with an alcohol such as ethanol (2) to give ethyl esters of fatty acids (3) and glycerol (4):

-R1, R2, R3 : Alkyl group

-The alcohol reacts with the fatty acids to form the mono-alkyl ester (biodiesel) and crude glycerol.
-The reaction between the biolipid (fat or oil) and the alcohol is a reversible reaction so excess alcohol must be added to ensure complete conversion.

 Base-catalysed transesterification mechanism

 The transesterification reaction is base catalyzed.
 Any strong base capable of deprotonating the alcohol will work (e.g. NaOH, KOH, sodium methoxide, etc.), but the sodium and potassium hydroxides are often chosen for their cost.
 The presence of water causes undesirable base hydrolysis, so the reaction must be kept dry.

 In the transesterification mechanism, the carbonyl carbon of the starting ester (RCOOR1) undergoes nucleophilic attack by the incoming alkoxide (R2O−) to give a tetrahedral intermediate, which either reverts to the starting material, or proceeds to the transesterified product (RCOOR2).
 The various species exist in equilibrium, and the product distribution depends on the relative energies of the reactant and product.

 Production methods

 Supercritical process

 An alternative, catalyst-free method for transesterification uses supercritical methanol at high temperatures and pressures in a continuous process.
 In the supercritical state, the oil and methanol are in a single phase, and reaction occurs spontaneously and rapidly.
 The process can tolerate water in the feedstock, free fatty acids are converted to methyl esters instead of soap, so a wide variety of feedstocks can be used.
 Also the catalyst removal step is eliminated.